kabartsjc/cyseOpenEMR/README.md

     - Click on Settings --> Resources → WSL Integration --> Enable integration with my default WSL distro --> Ubuntu
     - Restart Docker

+    - check if the changes work

+        docker version

+        docker compose version

+    - Add the user to have permissions in Docker

+        sudo usermod -aG docker $USER

+7) In the Windows terminal, run these commands

+    wsl --shutdown

+    wsl

+    - wait few seconds and reopen the vscode

-7) Run the Docker compose commands
+8) Run the Docker compose commands

     docker compose up -d